webplatform/docs/tutorials/absolute_and_fixed_positioning/index.md

 ---
-title: absolute and fixed positioning
+title: Advanced layouts with absolute and fixed positioning
+readiness: 'Ready to Use'
+summary: 'This article covers absolute and fixed positioning.'
 tags:
   - Tutorials
   - CSS
-readiness: 'Ready to Use'
-summary: 'This article covers absolute and fixed positioning.'
 uri: 'tutorials/absolute and fixed positioning'

 ---
-# Advanced layouts with absolute and fixed positioning

-## Summary
+## <span>Summary</span>

 This article covers absolute and fixed positioning.

-## Introduction
+## <span>Introduction</span>

 Now it’s time to turn your attention to the second pair of `position` property values—`absolute` and `fixed`.
 The first pair of values—`static` and `relative`—is closely related, and we looked into those in great detail in [the previous article](/tutorials/static_and_relative_positioning).